marssa/obp-core/README.md

 This gives the consumer code consistent API for retrieving NMEA lines with checksum control.

 Units used across the project are unified and base on primitive types whenever possible.
-If not stated otherwise all respective values are expressed in following units [symbol]:
+If not stated otherwise all respective values are expressed in following units:

-- latitude : angle in degrees with fraction [°] (S is negative angle)
+- latitude : angle in degrees with fraction, S is negative angle, unit: °
-- longitude : angle in degrees with fraction [°] (W is negative angle)
+- longitude : angle in degrees with fraction, W is negative angle, unit: °
-- azimuth : angle in degrees with fraction [°] (from N clockwise)
+- azimuth : angle in degrees with fraction, measured from N clockwise, unit: °
-- velocity : meters per second [m/s]
+- velocity : meters per second, unit: m/s
-- altitude : meters [m]
+- altitude : meters, unit: m
-- air pressure : pascals [Pa]
+- air pressure : pascals, unit: Pa
-- relative humidity : percents [%]
+- relative humidity : percents, unit: %
-- temperature : celsius [°C]
+- temperature : degrees centigrade (celsius), symbol: °C

 Set of web-services available according to OBP specification (under construction) can be selectively protected by authentication mechanisms configured flexibly (through Spring Security)